rayjolt/100-days-of-code/log.md

 **Today's Progress**: Watched week two videos for the Coursera ML course, did the linear regression quiz, and started playing around with Octave.

 **Thoughts:** I only got 3/5 on the quiz on my first attempt.
 Both of the ones I got wrong were silly mistakes (forgot a minus sign, and forgot a parameter).
 But that's not the end of the world - I got all of them right on the second attempt.
 Octave seems fun so far - I have a feeling I'm going to enjoy the programming exercises this time.
 Apparently you can do them on Matlab too, but why use that when you can GNU?

+### Day 30: 19 April 2018

+**Today's Progress**: Watched the rest of the Octave videos on Coursera and took the Octave quiz.

+**Thoughts:** Octave has a few surprises, but nothing extremely new.
+I do like the "magic" function - it's very useful for trying stuff out.
+Next up is the programming exercise, but scheduling means I'll probably have to stick with videos instead.
+Either Khan Academy or part two of Patrick Winston's neural nets lecture, I think.